matthewjdenny/ContentStructure/README.md

 ## Installation

+Note that if you are using a Mac, you will need to start by making sure you have Xcode + developer tools installed or you will not be able to compile the C++ code that is used in the samplers for this package.
+You will need to go here: <https://developer.apple.com/xcode/downloads/> and then select the link to the additional downloads page which will prompt you to enter you apple ID.
+This will let you download the developer tools.
+This requirement is not unique to this package, but is necessary for all packages that use Rcpp.

-To install this package from git, you will need to Hadley Wickham's devtools package installed.
+To install this package from Github, you will need to Hadley Wickham's devtools package installed.

     install.packages("devtools")
     library("devtools")